Astui/astui-for-illustrator/README.md

-# Astute Graphics API Demo Extension
+# Astui for Adobe Illustration
 This CEP extension for Adobe Illustrator demonstrates how to build extensions to interact with the Astui API for _Smart Remove Point_ and _Move Points to Tangents_.

 ## Installation